-The Old Station Fly-in and Heritage Show at Raglan was held over the long weekend of Friday 27 May to Sunday 29 May, with (I'm told) an estimated 20,000 strong crowd in attendance over the three days enjoying the sights and sounds as over 150 aircraft and helicopters which flew in from all parts of Queensland and interstate!
-There was also an impressive car and truck show, as well as plenty of new and old machinery on show, while the tractor pulling was extremely popular with big crowds enjoying the action during the weekend!
+The Old Station Fly-in and Heritage Show at Raglan was held over the long weekend of Friday 26 May to Sunday 28 May, with (I'm told) an estimated 20,000 strong crowd in attendance over the three days enjoying the sights and sounds as over 150 aircraft and helicopters which flew in from all parts of Queensland and interstate!
+There was also an impressive truck show, some classic cars, and plenty of new and old machinery.
+Meanwhile, the tractor pulling was extremely popular with big crowds enjoying the action during the weekend!

 The entire weekend was hosted by the Creed Family and the Old Station Flying Club.
-There was support from numerous sponsors and helpers from other local flying groups including the Callide Dawson Flying Group (CDFG) which not only had members' aircraft on display, but also supplied the ground marshallers tasked to park all the visiting aircraft.
+There was support from numerous sponsors and various charity organisations, along with other local flying groups, who not only had their aircraft on display, but also assisted with the ground marshalling, parking all the visiting aircraft.

 For most of the weekend, the crowd was entertained by some spectacular Warbirds which operated regular aerobatic joyflights out of the Old Station.
 The most popular aircraft were undoubtedly the Warbird Adventure Flights-operated North American T-28D Trojan VH-TRO and Australia's only Beech 45 / T-34 Mentor VH-XUS.

-Matt Hall Racing Extra EA-300L VH-IOG also operated several aerobatic joyflights during the weekend including a couple of lucky passenger having Matt Hall fly them around during "The Ultimate Experience" in aerobatic joyflights!
+Inverted Downunder / Matt Hall Racing Extra EA-300L VH-IOG also operated several aerobatic joyflights during the weekend including a couple of lucky passengers having Matt Hall fly them around during "The Ultimate Experience" in aerobatic joyflights!

-Slightly more sedate was Stock-Air Helicopters Robinson R44 VH-HWT and Robinson R22 Beta VH-BRD which also operated joyflights over the Old Station.
+Slightly more sedate was Biloela-registered Bell Helicopter Textron 206B VH-SIJ which also operated joyflights over the Old Station and surrounds.

-During the middle of Saturday afternoon, the crowds began settling in for a spectacular airshow which was highlighted by Paul Bennet Airshows and Australia's own Top Gun pilot Matt Hall, days before he jets off to compete in the Japanese leg of the Red Bull Air Race 2016 World Championship.
+During the middle of Saturday afternoon, the crowds settled in for a spectacular airshow which featured aerobatic displays by Paul Bennet Airshows and Australia's own Top Gun pilot Matt Hall, before the Royal Australian Air Force (RAAF) elite formation aerobatic display team - The Roulettes - provided a thrilling conclusion to the day.

 Rockhampton-based R-Mach Aviation PZL Warszawa-Okecie M-18B Dromader VH-MDR then put in a great handling and then water-bombing and spraying display.